Riemann-Hilbert problem of the three-component coupled Sasa-Satsuma equation and its multi-soliton solutions: Introduction

 by making use of the following three transformations (i.e., gauge, Galilean and scale transformations)

-As we all know that the RH approach is a effective way to construct soliton solutions.
-Nonetheless, since the tccSS equation \eqref{SSE} involves a $7\times 7$ matrix spectral problem, the RHP for the tccSS equation \eqref{SSE} is rather hard to deal with.
+As we all know that the RH approach is a effective way to construct soliton solutions \cite{wx-1}-\cite{yjk-2003}.
+Nonetheless, since the Eq. \eqref{SSE} involves a $7\times 7$ matrix spectral problem, the RHP for the Eq. \eqref{SSE} is rather hard to deal with.
 The research in this direction, to our best knowledge, has not been considered so far.
-The chief purpose of the present article is to discuss the RHP and soliton solutions of the tccSS equation \eqref{SSE} by utilizing the RH approach.
+The chief purpose of the present article is to discuss the RHP and soliton solutions of the Eq. \eqref{SSE} by utilizing the RH approach.

+The layout of this paper is arranged as follows.
+In section II, we present the spectral analysis of the Eq. \eqref{SSE}, from which a kind of RHP is established.
+In section III, by considering a specific RHP, we obtain multi-soliton solutions of the Eq. \eqref{SSE}.
+Besides, some figures are presented to understand the dynamics of these solutions.
+The last section summarizes the results of this work.